bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 - `param(Pattern.compile(<key_pattern>), Pattern.compile(<value_pattern>))` is used to get a variable by pattern on the name / value.
 For example `param(Pattern.compile("var.*Name"), Pattern.compile("var.*Value"))` for searching all variables whose name matches "var<something>Name" and value matches "var<someThing>Value".
 Only one value will be get if multiple variables match.
 - `param(null, Pattern.compile(<value_pattern>))`is used to get a variable by pattern on the value.

+Test data can be shared using `createOrUpdateLocalParam(<key>, <value>)` Difference with `createOrUpdateParam` is that if seleniumRobot server is used, then, variable won't be sent to it

 Test data are updated via `createOrUpdateParam`.
 The later is only available when seleniumRobot server is used.
 - `createOrUpdateParam(<key>, <value>)` is used to store a variable with reference to environment, application
 - `createOrUpdateParam(<key>, <value>, <attach_to_version>)` is used to store a variable with reference to environment, application.
 Reference to application version is optional
 - `createOrUpdateParam(<key>, <value>, <attach_to_version>, <time_to_live>, <reservable>)` is used to store a variable with reference to environment, application.
 Reference to application version is optional.
 In this case, we can specify that server will destroy variable after X days (the time to live) and that this variable can be reserved.

 #### Use variable server to hold variables during some days ####